 Gear Required on our Climbing Journey

-The gear we need while we’re trying to improve at rock climbing is going to vary depending on your goals.
+Climbing gear we need will vary depending on our goals, but there is overlap between all the disciplines.
 You are going to acquire a lot of gear over the course of your climbing career.

 A starter trad rack will consist of cams (0.3 – 3 in Black Diamond sizing), a set of nuts (DMM walnuts and the offsets are perfect!), and around 10 alpine draws.
 As you climb different routes, you’ll come across placements that make you wish you owned that #4 cam or some of the Black Diamond microcams.
 If this happens to you, it’s a great excuse to add gear to your collection!